damek/assignment5-alignment/cs336_alignment/outputs/grpo_off_policy_sweep.md

     1. We see no more rewards in the rollouts, so training stalls.
     2. While it's dropping in accuracy, it takes val down with it.
 - Case 1 occured when the stepsize was .5e-6.
 Case 2 occured when the stepsize was between .75e-5 and 1.5e-5.
-- The red curve in the plot below is the one anomolgy.
-Where the stepsize was 1.5e-5, batchsize 32, epochs = 1.
+- The red curve in the plot below is the one anomaly.
+Here the stepsize was 1.5e-5, batchsize was 32, number ofepochs was 1.
 The val acc died, but then rose again eventually.
 - When the stepsize was 1e-6, val accuracy never increased from ~0.
 - The above was happened whether we were using 1, 2, or 4 epochs and various trainin batch sizes.